mcpcpc/mcpcpc.github.io/src/index.md

-# Mimimum Viable C Solutions
+# Creating Mimimum Viable Solutions

 My name is Michael Czigler and I create dead-simple programs that contain all of the core components that have been deemed necessary to be a viable solution.